ethanwhite/nescent-sabbatical-proposal/proposal.md

 Whenever possible this work will utilize existing informatics resources to avoid duplication of effort.

 **Goal 2: Automatically build synthetic datasets to facilitate interdisciplinary synthesis**.
-Once clean, well formated, data exists for individual datasets, the next major challenge is combining those datasets for analysis.
+Once clean, well formatted, data exists for individual datasets, the next major challenge is combining those datasets for analysis.
-I will add the ability to combine datasets for synthesis by adding core architecture to address this problem and by modifying the existing scripting language to allow users without strong computational backgrounds to use the Retriever to produce these datasets.
+I will add the ability to combine datasets for synthesis by adding core architecture to address this problem and by modifying our existing approach to allowing users without strong computational backgrounds to use the Retriever to produce these datasets.

 **Goal 3: Provenance baked in**.
 It is increasingly recognized that in order for science to be replicable/reproducible that